 - 1. The individual must first try to resolve the issue with the other member involved. - 2.
 If the matter is not resolved to the person's satisfaction he/she has the option to follow the appropriate steps: - a.
-Requests for further action on educational issues should be made to the Academic Dean, The Dean will investigate the grievance, attempt to resolve it, and issue a decision to the - b.
-Students who feel they have an appropriate non-academic grievance should see the Campus Director.
-The Campus Director will investigate the grievance, attempt to resolve it, and issue a decision to the student.
+Requests for further action on educational issues should be made to the Academic Dean.
+The Dean will investigate the grievance, attempt to resolve it, and issue a decision to the student. - b.
+Students who feel they have an appropriate non-academic grievance should see the Associate Campus Director/Director of Campus Operations for their campus.
+The Associate Campus Director/Director of Campus Operations will investigate the grievance, attempt to resolve it, and issue a decision to the student. - c.
+If the grievance is still not resolved, students should contact the Campus Director for their campus.
+The Campus Director will review the previous discussions, conduct additional investigation if necessary, attempt to resolve the grievance, and issue a decision to the student.